 End the back and forth negotiations, operating costs, annual depreciation and disappointment.
-With a time-sensitive live online auction approach, Boathouse Auctions creates a sense of urgency in an otherwise sluggish traditional yacht market — reducing the sales timespan from months and years to six weeks or less.
+With a time-sensitive live online auction approach, Boathouse Auctions creates a sense of urgency in an otherwise sluggish traditional yacht market — reducing the sales timespan from months and years to five weeks or less.

 As a seller, the lack of a pending event plus the extended due diligence a buyer requires creates a buyer-advantaged process.
 Boathouse Auctions has successfully and politely modified the approach to bring this archaic process into the 21st century.
 I am thrilled with the result.